COE Graduation Requirements

 - SAT score of 1,100 or above (math and verbal).

-- Evidence of passing scores on the Core Academic Skills Assessment (CASA).
-Cut-off scores in each of the three areas are: Reading=220, Math=220, Writing=220.
+- Passing scores on the Core Academic Skills Assessment (CASA).
+Cutoff scores in each of the three areas are: Reading=220, Math=220, Writing=220.
 Passing scores must be received one week prior to the start of classes each semester.

-- Successful completion of COE Core II (grades of C or above).
-Core II comprises ED299, Integrated COE Core II Block or the following three courses: ED241, Developmental Theory and Application in Education; ED242, Educating Children with Special Needs; and ED244, Concepts of Education.
+- Grades of C or above in all COE Core II courses: ED299, Integrated COE Core II Block or the following three courses: ED241, Developmental Theory and Application in Education; ED242, Educating Children with Special Needs; and ED244, Concepts of Education.

-- Students also must complete a Philosophy of Teaching Statement and attain satisfactory scores on the COE Student Disposition Assessment or provide evidence of satisfactory remediation.
+- Completion of a Philosophy of Teaching Statement and attainment of satisfactory scores on the COE Student Disposition Assessment or evidence of satisfactory remediation.

 Apply to Teacher Education/COE Core III (End of COE Core II)

-Upon completion of COE Core I and COE Core II, any student who wishes to be admitted to the Teacher Education program must complete the application available at www.butler.edu/coe and meet the following criteria:
+Upon completion of COE Cores I and II, any student who wishes to be admitted to the teacher education program must complete the application available at www.butler.edu/coe and meet the following criteria: